 It is vitally important that your wing be checked regularly.
 Your wing should be checked by a qualified professional for the first time after 1 year or 80 hours, whichever comes first and thereafter annually.

+We recommend that the check is performed by a qualified professional.

 You are responsible for your flying equipment and your safety depends on it.
 Take care of it and regularly inspect all of its components.
 Changes in a wing's launching or flying behaviour are indicators of the glider aging.
 If you notice any changes you should have the wing checked before flying again.